centreon/centreon-documentation/en/releases/introduction.md

 authentication layer, promoted by the OpenID Foundation.
 All popular Identity Providers implementing Multi-Factor Authentication support this architecture.

-Give a look at the
+Take a look at the
 [dedicated section](../administration/parameters/centreon-ui.html#openid-connect).

 ### SELinux compatibility for strict security policy enforcement